 India and British Columbia have strong historical, cultural and social connections, and businesses in both regions are natural commercial partners.

-The team uses its extensive networks in Bangalore and strong relationships with British Columbia to help businesses identify shared opportunities.
+The team uses its extensive networks in Bengaluru and strong relationships with British Columbia to help businesses identify shared opportunities.

 Consulate General of Canada